twiddlingbits/twr-wasm/docs/api/api-c-general.md

 char* twr_gets(char* buffer);
 ~~~

-Internally this function calls the [stdio](../gettingstarted/stdio.md) IoConsole -- see the IoConsole section for more advanced input/output.
+Internally this function uses the [stdio](../gettingstarted/stdio.md) IoConsole -- see the IoConsole section for more advanced input/output.

-## twr_conlog
-`twr_conlog` prints debug messages to the browser console from your C code.
+This function will encode characters as specified by the LC_CTYPE category of the current locale.
+ASCII is used for "C", and UTF-8 and Windows-1252 are also supported (see  [localization](../api/api-localization.md))

+### twr_get_current_locale
 ~~~
-#include "twr-crt.h"

-void twr_conlog(char* format, ...);
+extern inline locale_t twr_get_current_locale(void);
 ~~~

-Each call to twr_conlog() will generate a single call to console.log() in JavaScript to ensure that you see debug prints.
-This call is identical to printf, except that it adds a newline.

-The current implementation does not wait for the debug string to output to the console before returning from twr_conlog, when using twrWasmModuleAsync.
-In this case, it can take a small bit of time for the string to make its way across the Worker Thread boundary.
-This is normally not a problem and results in faster performance.
-But if your code crashes soon after the debug print, the print might not appear.
-If you think this is an issue, you can call `twr_sleep(1)` after your twr_conlog call.
-This will force a blocking wait for the print to print.

-Prior to 1.0, this function was called `twr_dbg_printf`, and operated slightly differently.
+`twr_get_current_locale` will return the locale that has been set by `setlocale`.
+It can be used to pass to a function that takes a locale_t.

 ## twr_sleep
 `twr_sleep` is a traditional blocking sleep function: